 Talking to the Night by Susan Meehan

-Published August 15, 2017, Talking to the Night is the first book of poetry by Susan Meehan, winner of the DC Poet Project.
+Talking to the Night is the first book of poetry by 2017 DC Poet Project winner Susan Meehan.

 “Susan Meehan brings the same passionate commitment to her poems as she has to her life as an activist.
-Talking to the Night is populated with works that grab your attention with their clarity and fierce honesty… her poems’ authoritative power will fill your spirit.” —Terence Winch
+Talking to the Night is populated with works that grab your attention with their clarity and fierce honesty… Her poems’ authoritative power will fill your spirit.” — National book award winner Terence Winch

-“These poems gaze into life’s sighs and pauses, with the courage to hold the pain close… These poems make you wish she lived next door.
-If we listen carefully to Meehan’s beautiful poems, they will make every day, even our last day, a very good day.” —Joseph Ross, author of Ache, Gospel of Dust, and Meeting Bone Man
+“These poems gaze into life’s sighs and pauses, with the courage to hold the pain close.” —Joseph Ross, author of Ache, Gospel of Dust, and Meeting Bone Man

 The cover image is by conservation photographer Jim Dougherty.